ssekabirarobertsims/pulse-windows-setup/README.md

-# Pulse Cross Windoes Desktop App File Setup
+# Pulse Windows Desktop App File Setup

 Pulse is a cross-platform desktop application file setup that provides comprehensive system information for your computer.
 Effortlessly view hardware and software specifications, monitor device performance, and stay informed about your system configuration.